missmatsuko/matsuko.ca/src/data/blog/hearing-centric-design-in-video-chat-apps.md

 #### Videos too small to see details

 Video dimensions don't have much of an effect on speaking-hearing conversations, since there is no impact on audio quality.
-However, if the videos are too small to clearly see hand shapes and facial expressions, it can make signing and lip reading difficult or even impossible.
+However, if the videos are too small to clearly see hand shapes and facial expressions, it can make signing and lip-reading difficult or even impossible.
 If the app treated hearing-speaking conversations the same way, it would muffle everyone's microphones except for the one featured person's.

 #### Hiding more videos than necessary

 With a large group video chat, it makes sense to limit the number of videos shown at a time so they don't display at tiny sizes.
 In this layout, though, more videos could fit on one screen at reasonable sizes if the featured video didn't take up so much room.
-While there is a balance to maintain, there is no way to lip read or receive signing from a hidden video.
+While there is a balance to maintain, there is no way to lip-read or receive signing from a hidden video.
 If the app treated hearing-speaking conversations the same way, it would mute everyone's microphones unless they were shown on-screen.

 ### Not showing your own video